Configure SCIM

 Does GitGuardian support Just-In-Time (JIT) provisioning with SCIM?

-SCIM currently supports user deprovisioning (deactivation and deletion) but does not handle provisioning.
-JIT provisioning via SSO is used for user provisioning at the moment, while SCIM gives you more control over the user lifecycle for deactivation and deletion.
+SCIM now supports user provisioning, activation, deactivation, and deletion.
+JIT provisioning via SSO is also available, while SCIM gives you more control over the user lifecycle for provisioning, activation, deactivation, and deletion.